Yandex Cloud

 You can request the cluster ID with the list of clusters in the folder.

-4. To get a list of backups for all the clusters in a folder:
+4. To get the list of backups for all clusters in the folder:

 1. Use the BackupService.List call and send the following request, e.g., via gRPCurl: